Minerva G. Carcaño: LGBTQ+

-Bishop Carcaño has long been a supporter of the Lesbian, Gay, Bisexual, Transgender, Queer, pan sexual, Non- binary community, including support of the Reconciling Ministries Network and other organizations seeking LGBTQ+ recognition within United Methodism.
+Bishop Carcaño has long been a supporter of the Lesbian, Gay, Bisexual, Transgender, Queer, pansexual and nonbinary community, including support of the Reconciling Ministries Network and other organizations seeking LGBTQ+ recognition within United Methodism.
 She has assured those working to change the official policy of the denomination that "We are working hard to create an inclusive church, confronting resistance to even conversation.
 Some of our colleagues are in the place of fear.
 But all I expect is integrity and respect in the conversation."
 During the 2008 General Conference of the United Methodist Church, Bishop Carcaño joined other Bishops and delegates in a witness in favor of full inclusion of gays and lesbians within the denomination.

 In an article introducing newly elected Bishop Carcaño to the Phoenix Area, The Arizona Republic noted that she ‘supports full inclusion of gay and lesbian church members, including gay marriage.’
 She was one of many clergy who publicly opposed and helped defeat Arizona Proposition 107 (2006) (which sought to ban gay marriage).

-In May 2011, Bishop Carcaño participated in the Human Rights Campaign's Clergy Call for Justice and Equality in Washington, DC.
+In May 2011, Bishop Carcaño participated in the Human Rights Campaign's Clergy Call for Justice and Equality in Washington, D.C.
 At a rally for the event, the Bishop's comments included: